bondms/cpp_demos/README.md

 # Jsoncpp
 Example use of jsoncpp library.

+# Logger
+In progress: General purpose file logger with log-file rotation.

 # Realign
 Moves a left-aligned string in a buffer to be right-aligned returning an iterator to the new start position of the string.
 Uses a parameterized gtest unit test.